Current tariff

 Thank you for your response.

-Why did Columbia Gas request this increase so soon after the last rate adjustment?
+Why is Columbia Gas requesting this increase so soon after the last rate adjustment?

 Safety is Columbia Gas’s number one priority, and we are committed to our continued investment in the safest possible natural gas delivery system for our customers and communities.
-Columbia Gas is investing over $330 million to replace aging pipe in 2024 alone.
-This rate settlement represents a reasonable return for this investment in replacing and upgrading our natural gas distribution system.
+Columbia Gas is investing approximately $312 million in 2025 along to replace aging pipe, which includes bare steel, wrought iron, and first-generation plastic.
+This rate request represents a reasonable return for this investment in replacing and upgrading our natural gas distribution system.

 Additionally, Columbia Gas is focused on safely operating and maintaining our pipeline system, meeting or exceeding all federal and state requirements.
 This base rate request incorporates expenses associated with safety initiatives, including enhanced training and technological system improvements to reduce the amount of damage done to Columbia Gas of Pennsylvania’s distribution facilities by third parties, the number one risk to the safety of our system.